imtbl/dnh/README.md

 ## Usage

-Opening `.dnh` files with VS Code should automatically set the correct syntax highlighting and enable code completion and documentation, but you can also set it manually via `Change Language Mode` (e.g., for `.txt` files where VS Code would default to plain text without highlighting).
+Opening `.dnh` files with VS Code should automatically set the correct syntax highlighting and enable code completion, documentation and snippets, but you can also set it manually via `Change Language Mode` (e.g., for `.txt` files where VS Code would default to plain text without highlighting).

 ### Completion